mikkohei13/Loxpyt/readme.md

 # Todo

-- Git
-- Pip in Docker
+- Dependencies in Docker, how?
+  - pip
+  - apt-get install ffmpeg libavcodec-extra
 - Spectrogram
+  - Instead of fitting spec to pixel dimensions, calculate size using NFTT & noverlay?
   - Fix file dimensions pixel-perfect?
   - Should not scale colors of each plot separately for AI?
   - More contrast for higher amplitudes? https://towardsdatascience.com/getting-to-know-the-mel-spectrogram-31bca3e2d9d0
   - Greyscale? https://jakevdp.github.io/PythonDataScienceHandbook/04.07-customizing-colorbars.html
 - Audio
-  - Segments as mp3 to save space?
   - Limit all to same freq (~16 kHz)
   - All to mono

 - Where time data: start time, day
 - Where metadata: recorded model, recorder id, original filename, original path, conversion datetime, peak amplitude